AzmtMrzbkv/Movie-Recommendation-System/README.md

 For this milestone we finished dockerfile, pom.xml configurations and succesfully wrote the algorithm code to find rating by the occupation of user and genres he/she chooses.
 Exception handlings for incorrect user inputs are also considered.

 # How to run your program.

-An example of java command line.
+An example of java command line:

 *java RateMeter "Adventure" "educator"*